leeonora/SocialDataVis_FinalProject/index.md

     Table 1.
 Column descriptions from the IMDb-based movie dataset.
   </figcaption>
 </figure>

+This project specifically focuses on exploring how film genres have evolved over time.
+Using a curated subset of the data, ten primary genres were selected for analysis: Drama, Comedy, Documentary, Romance, Action, Crime, Thriller, Horror, Adventure, and Mystery.
+Each genre is consistently represented by a distinct and relevant color throughout the visualizations to highlight changes in popularity, production frequency, and narrative focus across decades.

 <h2> An overview of film genre throughout time </h2>